dojo/dapi/README.md

 * `viewsDirectory` - this is for extending/rebranding for your own UI needs.
 The default location is 'views', if you want to rebrand the application, copy the views directory to another and set the relevant name.

+* `moduleExtension` - (this probably not needed) provide a file extenstion for HTTP requests for modules e.g. 1.8/dijit/_base.html.
+This allows easier HTTP server integration i.e. using apache - meaning folder object names don't clash with actual file names.

 * __reference documents__
   * `refDocs.enabled` - set to false to switch off reference docs